binaryphile/www.minimak.org/pages/download.md

 Before you download any of the mappings, remember that they are provided AS IS.
 We are not responsible for any damage or inconvenience incurred by using them.
-If there is an issue with the file or how it is loaded into your system, it may result in a non-working system or a system you are locked out of.
+If there is an issue with the download or how it is loaded into your system, it may result in a non-working system or a system you are locked out of.
 Since these are boot mappings, you cannot get around them by trying to log into another account.
 What you load is what you get, for all users.

+If you do have a problem logging in after installing them, you can still log in on Windows 7 with the on-screen keyboard.
+Click on the *Ease of Access* button in the lower left-hand corner of the login screen, then click *Type without the keyboard (On Screen Keyboard)* and click *Ok*.
+We don't have directions for XP, but if you figure them out, please let us know so we can post them.

-For this reason, you may want to do the mappings yourself with [Key Mapper](#km), rather than rely on our registry files.
+If you want to avoid this possibility altogether, you may want to do the mappings yourself with [Key Mapper](#km), rather than rely on our registry files.
 You may also want to use user mappings rather than boot mappings so you can get in via another account if the mappings don't work correctly.
 If you go that route, you may want to first try out your mapping on a temporary account created for that purpose.
 Note that user mappings only work for XP, not Vista, 7 or 8.

 That said, the registry files should work on any Windows that's at least XP or above.